-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 8 Financial risk management (continued) - (a) Credit risk (continued) - (x) Expected credit loss measurement (continued) - (3) Measuring ECL Explanation of inputs, assumptions and estimation techniques (continued)
+- (x) Expected credit loss measurement (continued) - (3) Measuring ECL Explanation of inputs, assumptions and estimation techniques (continued)

 For revolving products, the exposure at default is predicted by taking current drawn balance and adding a "credit conversion factor" or "utilisation rate", which allows for the expected drawdown of the remaining limit by the time of default.
 These assumptions vary by product type and are based on analysis of the Group's historical default data.